Prof. Mayowa Babalola, PhD

 Professor Mayowa Babalola holds the Stan Perron Chair in Business Ethics at The University of Western Australia Business School.
 He received his Ph.D. in Psychology from the University of Leuven (KU Leuven), Belgium, and since then, he has held faculty positions in different parts of the world, including Australia, Europe, the Middle East, and Central Asia.

 Mayowa’s research focuses primarily on leadership, behavioral ethics, and organizational health.
 Specifically, his research program revolves around understanding how to make organizations behave more ethically and build a more productive, healthier, and committed workforce.
-His work has appeared in top business and management journals, including the Journal of Management, Journal of Applied Psychology, Personnel Psychology, Journal of Management Studies, Human Relations, Journal of Organizational Behaviorand Journal of Business Ethics, and currently serves on the Editorial Board of the Journal of Management.
+More recently, he has been exploring the intersection of leadership and AI within the workplace.
+His work has appeared in top business and management journals, including the Journal of Management, Journal of Applied Psychology, Personnel Psychology, Journal of Management Studies, Human Relations, Journal of Organizational Behavior, and Journal of Business Ethics, and currently serves on the Editorial Board of the Journal of Management.

 In 2019, his work on how to prevent abusive supervision in the workplace received the Best Paper with Outstanding Practical Implications for Management Award at the Academy of Management conference, held in Boston, USA.